kdalanon/LLM-AutoHotkey-Assistant/README.md

 #### `copyAsMarkdown: true`

 Setting `copyAsMarkdown: true` will enable the `Copy` button in the Response Window to copy content in Markdown format.
 This is especially useful for responses that need markdown content such as codes for programming.
-Remove this if you don't need to copy the response as Markdown format.

 If you’d rather copy the response as plain text or HTML-formatted text (default behavior), simply remove this setting.